-- Be located and designed to encourage walking and cycling both within, to and from the site - Where practical, be located in areas that are accessible, or are capable of being made accessible, to bus stops and rail stations - Be accessible to an existing range of local services and facilities or, where appropriate, be supported by new services and facilities - Consider the needs of all residents and users of services and buildings, including those with limited mobility - Consider the safety of pedestrians, cyclists and all road users, and - Comply with the Council's parking standards.
+- .
+Be located and designed to encourage walking and cycling both within, to and from the site - Where practical, be located in areas that are accessible, or are capable of being made accessible, to bus stops and rail stations - Be accessible to an existing range of local services and facilities or, where appropriate, be supported by new services and facilities - Ensure the needs of all residents and users of services and buildings, including those with limited mobility are met Consider the needs of all residents and users of services and buildings, including those with limited mobility - Ensure existing pedestrian and cycle paths are protected and where possible enhanced - Ensure the safety of pedestrians, cyclists and all road users is not adversely affected, and - Consider the safety of pedestrians, cyclists and all road users, and - Comply with Reflect the Council's parking standards.